 The team also visited the Fine Arts School of Hangzhou Normal University and attended a class from Department of Arts Education which focused on learning of professional watercolour painting.
 The Australian educators have observed the lecturer and students how to practice on teaching and learning of watercolour painting under different cultural circumstances.

 After class, Professor Hu Jun, Director of the Fine Arts School, held a seminar with the Australian team and some other Chinese arts scholars to discuss the current status and development of arts education in both sides.

-Samantha Horstman, head of the Art and Technology Section at Collinwood College in Melbourne, gave a detailed introduction to the teaching philosophy and curriculum features of Australian arts education.
+Samantha Horstman, the Coordinator of the Art and Technology Section at Collinwood College in Melbourne, gave a detailed introduction to the teaching philosophy and curriculum features of Australian arts education.
 The main teaching methodology of Australian arts education is Inquiry-based Learning.
 This method encourages students to subjectively explore and have deep researches on what they are going to learn, and to help students acquire knowledge through critical thinking and information collecting.